 There you go, a functional standard cloud based document control system completely Murphy Proof.
 Well, as close to Murphy Proof we can get, we are only human after all.

 Cost?
-Virtually nothing, it would be managed by a small inexpensive admin staff outside of engineering.
-They could also be the group that would manage the internal native CAD documentation, leaving the design engineers free to do their job of design and documentation.
+Virtually nothing, it would be managed by a small inexpensive admin staff outside of engineering, leaving the design engineers free to do their job of design and documentation.

 Also you can have multiple CAD systems with little complications, since the released engineering documentation is outside the native CAD system.
 You will have a reference in the documentation of the system type and file name.
 Just think, you are not at the mercy of a specific high-end costly CAD system.